pylapp/Tips-tools/README.md

 You may also have in the wepp app error like _"An error occured with the JSON data gotten from the feed Web API.
 The degraded mode is still available"_.
 By looking in the developer console, you may find there is unexpected error in the JSON data returned by the script.
 In this case you should have a look on the CSV files you exported ; maybe there are not well formatted and make the produced JSON bad.

-In addition, if you isntall the web app on your computer, you may have different behaviors if you choose Brave, Chrome or Firefox :-/
+In addition, if you install the web app on your computer, you may have different behaviors if you choose Brave, Chrome or Firefox :-/

 More details on the [issues tracker](https://github.com/pylapp/Tips-tools/issues).